web3j/ion/README.md

 The contained smart contract is based on the
 [Ion Interoperability Framework](https://github.com/clearmatics/ion)

-The associated Java smart contract wrappers reflect their respective smart contracts.
+The associated Java smart contract wrappers reflect their respective Solidity smart contracts.

 For more background on smart contracts, refer to the [smart contracts](https://docs.web3j.io/smart_contracts.html) section of the docs.